dutt/new_dev_tips/README.md

 ## Code review critique

 Code review can get harsh, you need to learn to seperate issues in your code from your value as a person.
-When starting working as a developer you've chosen to expose
+When starting working as a developer you've chosen to expose that side of yourself and you need to be able to take constructive critisism.

 ## Specification issues